top of page

 NARRATIVE:

 Presentation of initial concept plan to Open Space & Fields Committee for discussion happened on March 19, 2025, during the committee's regular meeting.
-Based on the committee's input, the concepts will be refined and prepared for a public workshop designed to gather community input on the project.
-This public workshop will be scheduled later this spring.
+Based on the committee's input and that of the Tree Commission the concepts were refined and prepared for a public workshop designed to gather community input on the project.
+This public workshop was held on June 17th where a single preferred concept was presented.
+The concept will be further refined and presented to the Town Council in the Fall.

 PROJECT NAME: